Walls Have Eyes

-Background
+Background and recording

-Writing credits

-Barry Gibb co-wrote eight of the ten songs, and contributed a part lead vocal to "Toys".
+Barry Gibb co-wrote eight of the ten songs and contributed a part lead vocal to "Toys".
 The credits for the songs are precisely stated as R. B. & M. Gibb in most cases, and B. R. & M. Gibb in others.
-Although the songs all have Robin's signature simplicity of form, Barry's hand is evident in the melody lines, especially in the verses.
+Although the songs all have Robin's signature simplicity of form, Barry's hand is evident in the improved melody lines, especially in the verses.

-Recording

-Like the previous album Secret Agent, it was recorded in Criteria Studios rather than the Middle Ear Studio which was owned by the Bee Gees.
-The only regulars from previous Gibb recordings was George Terry on guitar with Steve Farris of Mr. Mister.
+Like Robin's prior album, Secret Agent, Walls Have Eyes was recorded in Criteria Studios rather than the Middle Ear Studio, which was owned by the Bee Gees.
+The only regulars from previous Gibb recordings were George Terry on guitar with Steve Farris of Mr. Mister.
 Session musician Phil Chen was credited as the bass player on the song "Gone with the Wind".

 The album was produced by Atlantic Records engineer and producer Tom Dowd.
 The copyright registrations on the songs span only between 28 August to 16 September 1985, and a period of just a few weeks keys in with what Dowd recalled a tight budget.
 On the sessions, there was one outtake, "Modern Girls"; Gibb later said that this "did not fit".

-Reception
+Release

 The album, as well as the lead single "Like a Fool", failed to chart in the US and UK.
 However, "Like a Fool" was a hit in Brazil and the single "Toys" did reach No. 27 on the Canada Adult Contemporary chart.
 Promo videos were also made for "Like a Fool" and "Toys".
 Walls Have Eyes is rare on compact disc giving its distinction as the last solo album recorded by any of the Gibb brothers issued on vinyl until Barry's In the Now in 2016.
 Polydor copies of the album which were converted onto CD were found, but because of low sales, it was not later reissued on CD internationally.
 Barry later stated that Robin did not receive the feedback he wanted and it was a rough period for all of the Gibb brothers.

 A remixed version of "Toys" is included on the 1990 box set Tales from the Brothers Gibb.

 Track listing

-All songs written by Robin, Barry and Maurice Gibb, except where noted.
+All songs written by Robin, Barry, and Maurice Gibb, except where noted.